Skip to main content Skip to search Skip to main navigation

 Some manufacturers, especially our Swiss, are very clever and write "Recommended intake for the EU" and "Recommended intake for Switzerland" underneath, so they are also on the safe side with the authorities.

 Some new regulations are more blatant, some less so.
-The main problem with the substances is probably zinc : Switzerland only allows 5.3 mg per daily portion, while there are hardly any products in the EU with such a (moderately sensible) low dosage.
+The main problem with the substances is probably zinc .
+Switzerland only allows 5.3 mg per daily portion, in the EU there are hardly any products with such a (moderately sensible) low dosage.

 Once again, the table in Annex 1 is the most important part for customers.